shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-revenue-and-billing-your-clients.md

 ## Media Cost: How networks pay publishers?

 Networks can buy from real-time publishers, or they can buy from their own, managed publishers.
-Real-time publishers are paid on a CPM basis. networks and other Microsoft Monetize users can use bidding strategies to optimize their bids based on events other than impressions, such as [Buying Strategies](buying-strategies.md), but ultimately the bids themselves are made using CPMs.
+Real-time publishers are paid on a CPM basis.
+Networks and other Microsoft Monetize users can use bidding strategies to optimize their bids based on events other than impressions, such as [Buying Strategies](buying-strategies.md), but ultimately the bids themselves are made using CPMs.

 For managed publishers, networks can set their pricing models as:

-- CPM: Publisher is paid a flat fee per thousand ads served
+- **CPM**: Publisher is paid a flat fee per thousand ads served
-- Revenue share: Publisher is paid a percentage of booked revenue received from the advertiser
+- **Revenue share**: Publisher is paid a percentage of booked revenue received from the advertiser

 When you apply a pricing model to a publisher in Microsoft Monetize, this is for reporting purposes only and will not affect **actual** publisher payout.
-Networks pay their publishers directly, rather than through Xandr.
+Networks pay their publishers directly, rather than through Microsoft Monetize.

 ## Network profit